chrgraf/JK_UART_to_PYLON_translator/README.md

 ```

 ## canbus
 If canbus all does fine, then the canbus dump-tool shall print something like this here

+### first check if can0 is up and running
+sudo ip link show can0
+sudo ip link set can0 up type can bitrate 500000

 ```
 behn@rpi5:~/jk_venv $ ./can_debug.py